Isbn For Self Publishers and Independent Authors In India

 Summary: How to get an ISBN in India?

 - Option A: Publish under 24by7 Publishing (or our operated imprints) (ISBN allocated under our publisher imprint via approval from RRRNA).
+This is applicable if you choose us as your publisher.
 Option B: Apply directly to RRRNA as an individual/organization.
+This case is applicable if you want your brand to have ownership of the ISBN.

 - Freeze the book’s size and page count.